MORYX-Industry/wibu-docker/README.md

 ```

 ## Add a MORYX application
-If you already have a MORYX application you can of course also manage them in seperate repos.
+If you already have a MORYX application you can of course also manage it in a seperate repo.
-To wrap up this tutorial we, however, start by adding a new application using the moryx CLI
+To wrap up this tutorial we, however, we start by adding a new application using the moryx CLI
 ```
 moryx new Example --no-git-init
 ```
+Now we add docker support to our application project.
+If you are working with Visual Studio, there is a [convenient option from the context menu](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/visual-studio-tools-for-docker?view=aspnetcore-8.0#existing-app).